Cuddalore: Colonial-era cemeteries and memorials

 Tsunami waves that followed the 2004 Indian Ocean earthquake near Sumatra hit India's eastern coast on 26 December 2004 at 8:32 a.m.
 (IST), resulting in 572 casualties.
 Several fishing hamlets disappeared, while Silver Beach and the historically significant Cuddalore Port was devastated.
 Fort St. David survived without damage.
 On 30 December 2011, Cyclone Thane caused widespread damage to crops and buildings.

 Geography

 Cuddalore is located at 11°45′N 79°45′E / 11.75°N 79.75°E / 11.75; 79.75.
 It has an average elevation of 6 m (20 ft).
 The land is completely flat with large black and alluvial soil inland and coarse sand near the seashore.
 The sandstone deposits in the town are popular.
 The Pennayar River runs north of the town, while Gadilam River runs across it.
 Cuddalore is situated at 200 km (120 mi) from the state capital Chennai and 18 km (11 mi) from Puducherry, the neighbouring union territory.
+The city is nearly equidistant from the Tropic of Cancer and the Equator.